Nethraa24/SIH-1555/README.md

 # Smart India Hackathon Workshop
-# Date:1-05-2025
+## Date:02-05-2025

-## Register Number:212224040023
+## Register Number:212222100031
-## Name: V.Anisha
+## Name: J.Nethraa

 ## Problem Title
 SIH 1555: Create a Virtual Herbal Garden that provides an interactive, educational, and immersive experience to users, showcasing the diverse range of medicinal plants used in AYUSH (Ayurveda, Yoga & Naturopathy, Unani, Siddha, and Homeopathy).

 ## Problem Description
-Background: The AYUSH sector relies heavily on medicinal plants and herbs, which form the backbone of traditional healing practices.
-However, physical gardens that are not accessible to everyone.
-A Virtual Herbal Garden will bridge this gap by offering a digital platform where users can explore, learn, and understand the significance of various medicinal plants from the comfort of their homes.
-Description: Participants are tasked with developing a Virtual Herbal Garden that is engaging, informative, and user-friendly.
-This virtual garden should include: Interactive 3D Models: Realistic 3D models of medicinal plants that users can rotate, zoom, and explore from different angles.
-Detailed Information: Comprehensive details about each plant, including its botanical name, common names, habitat, medicinal uses, and methods of cultivation.
-Multimedia Integration: High-quality images, videos, and audio descriptions to enhance the learning experience.
-Search and Filter Options: Advanced search functionality to easily locate specific plants and filter them based on various criteria like medicinal uses, region, and type.
-Virtual Tours: Guided virtual tours highlighting specific themes, such as plants for digestive health, immunity, skin care, etc. User Interaction: Features that allow users to bookmark favourite plants, take notes, and share information on social media.
-Expected Outcome: The expected outcome is a comprehensive Virtual Herbal Garden that serves as a valuable educational tool for students, practitioners, and enthusiasts of the AYUSH sector.
-This platform should make the knowledge of medicinal plants accessible to a wider audience, promoting awareness and understanding of traditional herbal practices.
-It should be visually appealing, informative, and interactive, providing users with an immersive experience that combines technology with traditional knowledge.
+Background: The AYUSH sector relies significantly on medicinal plants and herbs, which are fundamental to traditional systems of healing.
+However, physical herbal gardens are often inaccessible to many individuals due to geographical and physical constraints.
+A Virtual Herbal Garden offers a solution to this problem by providing a digital space where users can explore and learn about the importance and benefits of various medicinal plants from the convenience of their homes.

+Description: The objective is to develop a Virtual Herbal Garden that is user-friendly, informative, and engaging.
+This digital platform should include several features to ensure a comprehensive experience.
+It must have interactive 3D models of medicinal plants, allowing users to rotate, zoom, and examine them from various angles.
+Each plant should be accompanied by detailed information, including its botanical and common names, habitat, medicinal applications, and cultivation techniques.
+The platform should incorporate multimedia elements such as high-quality images, educational videos, and audio guides to enrich the user experience.
+A robust search and filter system should help users quickly find plants based on specific criteria such as medicinal uses, regions, or plant types.
+Additionally, the platform should offer guided virtual tours organized by themes like digestive health, immunity, and skincare.
+Features enabling users to bookmark favorite plants, take personal notes, and share information on social media are also encouraged.

+Expected Outcome: The expected result is a comprehensive, visually attractive Virtual Herbal Garden that can serve as a powerful educational tool.
+It should cater to students, AYUSH practitioners, educators, and individuals interested in natural healing.
+The platform should successfully merge traditional herbal knowledge with modern technology, making it accessible and engaging for a wide range of users.

 ## Problem Creater's Organization
-Ministry of Ayush
+This problem statement has been introduced by the Ministry of AYUSH, which focuses on promoting traditional Indian systems of medicine and ensuring their widespread adoption through innovative solutions.

 ## Idea
-The idea is to create an interactive digital platform that simulates a real herbal garden, allowing users to explore medicinal plants used in AYUSH systems through 3D models, multimedia content, and virtual tours.
-It aims to make traditional herbal knowledge easily accessible, engaging, and educational for a wider audience.
+The central idea is to create a digital replica of a herbal garden that is interactive and educational.
+Through the use of 3D models, multimedia content, and guided virtual experiences, the platform will enable users to explore medicinal plants used in the AYUSH systems.
+The goal is to present traditional knowledge in a modern, accessible format that can be appreciated by both specialists and the general public.

 ## Proposed Solution / Architecture Diagram
-To make medicinal plant knowledge accessible to all, we propose V-Herbal Garden, a web-based platform that offers an interactive and educational experience of a real herbal garden.
-The platform will feature realistic 3D models of medicinal plants used in AYUSH systems, allowing users to rotate and explore each plant from different angles.
-Each plant will include detailed information such as botanical and common names, habitat, medicinal uses, and cultivation methods.
-High-quality images, videos, and audio descriptions in regional languages will enrich the learning experience.
-Users can search and filter plants based on use, region, or type and take themed virtual tours (e.g., for immunity or skincare).
-The platform also includes features like bookmarks, personal notes, and social media sharing.
-Built with React.js, Node.js, and MongoDB, this immersive garden will bridge the gap between traditional plant knowledge and modern digital accessibility.
+To enhance accessibility to the knowledge of medicinal plants, we propose the development of V-Herbal Garden, a web-based platform that simulates the experience of exploring a real herbal garden.
+The platform will feature lifelike 3D models of medicinal plants, which users can interact with by rotating and zooming.
+Each plant will be enriched with detailed descriptions, including names, natural habitats, medicinal benefits, and cultivation methods.
+Multimedia components such as images, videos, and audio in regional languages will be used to deliver content effectively.
+Users will be able to search and filter plants based on medicinal uses, locations, or types, and take part in themed virtual tours on topics such as immunity and skincare.
+Additional features like bookmarking, personal notes, and social media sharing will personalize the user experience.
+The application will be built using React.js for the frontend, Node.js and Express.js for the backend, and MongoDB for data storage.

 ## Use Cases
-The Virtual Herbal Garden can be used by a variety of audiences.
-Students and researchers in the field of traditional medicine can explore plant information for academic purposes.
-Practitioners and enthusiasts of Ayurveda, Unani, Siddha, and Homeopathy can use it to understand medicinal uses and cultivation methods.
-Educators can use the platform as a teaching tool through guided virtual tours and multimedia.
-General users interested in natural remedies can search for plants based on health needs like immunity or digestion.
-Additionally, the platform can support government awareness campaigns and promote AYUSH practices digitally.
+The Virtual Herbal Garden will serve multiple user groups.
+Students and researchers in the field of traditional medicine can use it as an academic reference to study plant properties and applications.
+Practitioners and enthusiasts of Ayurveda, Unani, Siddha, and Homeopathy can rely on the platform to explore medicinal uses and cultivation methods.
+Educators can use the platform as a teaching tool, enhancing lessons through virtual tours and multimedia content.
+General users interested in home remedies and natural wellness can explore plants based on specific health concerns such as immunity or digestion.
+Additionally, the platform can assist in government-led campaigns to promote AYUSH practices and increase public awareness of traditional medicinal systems.

 ## Technology Stack
 Frontend: React.js, Three.js